r4tangUCSD/lyric-agent/README.md

 hi, you are my, beautiful mess baby you are my beautiful, beautiful mess baby you are my

 These lyrics also start to repeat, but the lyrics at least form a coherent message.
+In Milestone3, the main issue we had was that lyrics would repeat often.
+We hoped that adding song structure would mitigate.

 Then, we used sample lyrics from hit pop songs and calculated the negative log likelihood of each set of lyrics.